laravelio/laravel.io/README.md

 ## Sponsors

 We'd like to thank these **amazing companies** for sponsoring us.
-If you are interested in becoming a sponsor, please visit <a href="https://github.com/sponsors/laravelio">the Laravel.io Github Sponsors page</a>.
+If you are interested in becoming a sponsor, please visit <a href="https://github.com/sponsors/laravelio">the Laravel.io GitHub Sponsors page</a>.

 - **[Eventy](https://https://eventy.io/?utm_source=Laravel.io&utm_campaign=eventy&utm_medium=advertisement)**
 - [Forge](https://forge.laravel.com)